erl987/personalfme/README.md

 ### 5. Running the unit tests

-The unit tests are only built if the CMake option `Option_BUILD_UNITTESTS` is set to ON.
+The unit tests are only built if the CMake option `Option_BUILD_UNITTESTS` is set to *ON*.
 Some unit tests require the numerical calculation software Octave for comparison purposes.
 You may deactivate these tests if not required by commenting them out in the file `UnitTests/runner.cpp`.